taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 2. Compilation
 ======================================================
-Let's do the part that first-time users spend a long time on.
+Let's do the part that first-time users would spend a long time on.
 As before, we will go through this step by step.

 1) Load modules
 ---------------